-Brake rotors can also warp due to heat.
+Brake rotors can also warp from heat.
 This will cause the brake pedal to pulsate or the front end to wobble during braking.
 Any sign of cracking, corrosion or uneven disc surface is a good reason to replace your brakes.

 Your brakes are one of your vehicle’s most essential safety features.
 If they don’t work, you may not be able to safely stop your car.
 Being able to safely stop your car is equally as important as being able to start it.
 Otherwise, you will be a danger to yourself and other motorists.
 Be sure to obtain replacement brake pads and rotors as soon as possible if the vehicle needs them.